Eth staking compliance

 Practical steps include establishing entity-level onboarding and BOI checks, codifying custody responsibilities in service agreements, integrating Chainalysis-style on-chain risk scoring into transaction monitoring, and maintaining signed proof-of-control per validator deposit alongside ledgered reward accounting for tax purposes.
 Staking KYC requirements should be operationalized with automated entity-verification, PE/beneficial-ownership screening, and audit-ready logs exported to GRC tools.
 Custodial vs non-custodial staking compliance must be explicitly mapped in policy and contract language to avoid gaps.
 This article provides a structured, step-by-step framework for implementing those controls across custody, staking operations, compliance and tax reporting.

-Create a ChatGPT article prompt for eth staking compliance
+Open a ChatGPT article prompt workflow for eth staking compliance

-Build an AI article outline and research brief for eth staking compliance
+Review an article outline and research brief for eth staking compliance

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.